Testura/Testura.Android/README.md

 ## Why should I use Testura instead of x framework?

 - Quick and easy to set up
-- Designed to use with page object pattern
+- Designed to be used with the page object pattern
 - Designed to be flexible so you can change the behavior of individual services and/or extend the UI dump functionallity.
+- Interact with multiple objects at the same time
+- Add custom extensions to handle pop ups, error, loading bars etc without any overhead.
-- Help tools to create your page object ([seperate project](https://github.com/Testura/Testura.Android.PageObjectCreator))
+- Help tools to create your page objects ([seperate project](https://github.com/Testura/Testura.Android.PageObjectCreator))

 # Install